Finistere/antidote/docs/faq.rst

 ==========================================

 Based on the previous example, let's suppose you don't always need the database.
-Instantiating it takes times, so you want to avoid it if possible.
+Creating the connections takes times, so you want to avoid it if possible.
 A simple way to do

 .. testcode:: why_dependency_injection